AdamHardieAC/cherry-picking/notes.md

 If you create a `feature` branch and someone pushed changes to the main branch of the repo, there's a couple of options to resolve this.
 - rebase
+- cherry-pick

+Cherry-picking is a powerful feature of git, however it's important to understand when it's useful and possible alternatives.
+A few scenarios in which a cherry-pick is appropriate are:
+- Pulling a commit or sequence of commits from a stale feature branch to an active one.
+- Bug hot fix which can be committed independently from the work on a feature branch.